Roybie/tigr/README.md

 There are two types of for loop:

-`for` returning a single value corersponding to the value of the scope at the last iteration
+`for` returning a single value corresponding to the value of the scope at the last iteration

 `for[]` returning an array containing the value of the scope at each iteration.